No Longer Showing.

 Started in 1975, Metropolis Video was formed by a group of young filmmakers working in and around Manhattan Cable TV's Public Access Department.
 From August to December 1975 they spent their weekends at CBGB documenting many of the emerging bands, later dubbed punk and New Wave, that had made the Bowery club their home.
 Working with one of the earliest live-switched multi-camera systems and small sound mixers, the group adopted a verité shooting style that mirrored the intensity and exuberance of the musicians, and together they captured breakout early performances by Talking Heads, Heartbreakers (with Richard Hell and Johnny Thunders), Tuff Darts (with Robert Gordon), Orchestra Luna, and Blondie.

 Highlights of these videos were shown in two sold-out screenings at The Kitchen in October 1977.
-Forty years later The Kitchen is pleased to welcome Metropolis Video back for a screening that includes the world premiere of several songs from a recently discovered and digitally restored fall 1975 performance by Talking Heads at CBGB.
+Forty years later The Kitchen is pleased to welcome Metropolis Video back for a screening that includes the world premiere of several songs from recently discovered and digitally restored summer and fall 1975 performances by Talking Heads at CBGB.
 A discussion with members of Metropolis Video moderated by Will Hermes will follow.
 Organized by Katy Dammers.

 You can read more about their initial presentation at The Kitchen in 1977 on our Archive Website.